PUBLIC RESTROOMS

-PUBLIC ART on the COMMON
+PUBLIC ART

-We are thrilled to welcome Naragansett artist Dawn Spears and her abstract illustration work to Boston Common.
-Dawn’s pieces, WHAT IT WAS BEFORE I & II, BEST FRIENDS, STRAWBERRY DAUGHTERS, SEQUAN WEÉSUMMIS (SPRING SISTER), STRAWBERRY MATRIARCHY, are installed on the seasonal restroom trailer along Charles Street.
+In 2024, we were thrilled to welcome Naragansett artist Dawn Spears and her abstract illustration work to Boston Common.
+Dawn’s pieces, WHAT IT WAS BEFORE I & II, BEST FRIENDS, STRAWBERRY DAUGHTERS, SEQUAN WEÉSUMMIS (SPRING SISTER), STRAWBERRY MATRIARCHY, were installed on the seasonal restroom trailer along Charles Street.
+The trailer also featured an image of the ancient Indigenous landscape that became the Common and Garden, thanks to City Archaeologist Joe Bagley.

 ARTIST STATEMENT